Skip to Main Content

 Steps to follow for 3D Scanning

-Step 1: Make an appointment with one of the Makerspace staff members to book the 3D Scanning workstation.
+Step 1: Make an appointment with one of the Makerspace staff members to book the 3D Scanning workstation in person or via email.
+Alternatively, contact the Administrative Officer of the Makerspace on 021 808 4655.

-Step 2: when a student wants to use the 3D Scanner, they will only be allowed to use it after proper training by one of the Makerspace staff members.
+Step 2: When a student or staff member wants to use the 3D Scanner, they will only be allowed to use it after proper training by one of the Makerspace staff members.

 Step 3: Bring a storage device for storing the digital files of the scanned object, or use FileSender.